-El Paso, Texas, is a city of 681,124 (2015 U.S. Census estimate) on the Rio Grande River in the westernmost corner of the state, where Texas touches New Mexico and Mexico.
-The combined metro area—El Paso; Las Cruces, New Mexico; and Ciudad Juárez, Chihuahua, Mexico— comprises over 2.7 million people.
+El Paso, Texas is a city of 683,577 (2017 U.S. Census estimate) on the Rio Grande River in the westernmost corner of the state, where Texas touches New Mexico and Mexico.
+The combined El Paso metro area, which includes Las Cruces, New Mexico and Ciudad Juárez, Chihuahua, Mexico, comprises over 2.7 million people.
 El Paso is the county seat of El Paso County.
+Looking for local movers in El Paso?
+Check out this list of local Atlas® Agents.

 El Paso History